ZakariaZack98/weather-today/README.md

 - animations — Lottie JSON assets (used for animated loader).
 - package.json — dependencies & scripts.

+## Notes on 7 day forecast

+- Openweathermap API free tier only provides upto 5 days of forecast (through 3 hours step chunk) so 5 days forecast is implemented instead of 7 days.

 ## Notes on Lottie / Server-side rendering (important troubleshooting)

 During build or prerendering you may encounter: